 Q. How do I find newspaper articles?

-1. If you are looking for a specific article or newspaper, search by the title of the newspaper in Find Journal Titles (under Research).
+1. If you are looking for a specific article or newspaper, search by the title of the newspaper using the Pollak Library's journal search tool.

 2. If you are looking for newspaper articles by topic published in the last 15-20 years, you can search large numbers of newspapers electronically using the following databases:

 Provides access to many major U.S. newspapers, including local titles such as the Los Angeles Times and Orange Country Register.
 Also included are archives which stretch back into the 1980s featuring top newspapers, newswires, blogs, and news sites in active full-text format.